 After the initial setup, connecting to the internet at home or work is incredibly simple.
 Often your devices will connect automatically, giving you speed and security without you even having to think about it.
-But when you get outside, either working remotely or travelling, things can be quite different.
+But when you get outside, either working remotely or traveling, things can be quite different.

 On paper, the prospect of public Wi-Fi is a blessing if you are low on data or are struggling to find a strong signal.
-But as most free Wi-Fi at airports, coffee shops or shopping centres has limited security, or is entirely unsecured, there is a significant risk that any data you send or receive is not protected, and could be vulnerable to being intercepted by hackers.
+But as most free Wi-Fi at airports, coffee shops or shopping centers has limited security, or is entirely unsecured, there is a significant risk that any data you send or receive is not protected, and could be vulnerable to being intercepted by hackers.

 When you open your device looking to connect to public Wi-Fi, you may find that there is often more than one connection with a name like ‘Free Wi-Fi’ or ‘Airport Wi-Fi’.
 While this may seem harmless, some of these may not be quite what they appear to be.